 That’s up to you!
-You can hire a professional designer to help you, use online generators (many are free!) or just try your own hand at getting creative.
+You can hire a professional designer to help you, use online generators (many are free) or just try your own hand at getting creative.
 Whatever you decide, you need to make sure your logo isn’t infringing any other brand’s design – this is where getting feedback is essential and can be as simple as posting on a public forum.

-If you have a sizeable budget, you can even approach dedicated design agencies who can help you create your company’s branding.
+If you have a sizable budget, you can even approach dedicated design agencies who can help you create your company’s branding.
 Logos aren’t always easy to design and to successfully marry your vision with a design that speaks to the current market, having an expert on board is a good bet.

 Things to consider when designing a logo